florykhan/personal-website/README.md

 ## 🧾 License

 MIT License, feel free to use and modify with attribution.
-See the [`LICENSE`](./LICENSE) file for full details
+See the [`LICENSE`](./LICENSE) file for full details.

 ---